klavins/Icarus/Basic.md

 # ICARUS BASIC Reference

 ICARUS BASIC is a BASIC interpreter running on the ICARUS OS, a bare-metal x86 kernel.
-It boots on both legacy BIOS and modern 64-bit UEFI systems.
+Boots on 64-bit UEFI systems.
 Inspired by Atari BASIC.

 ## Getting Started

 Build and run in QEMU:

-    make sim-uefi64
+    make sim-vmware

 The system boots, displays hardware info, and drops into the BASIC prompt:

-    ICARUS BASIC
+    ICARUS OS
     >

 Commands can be entered directly (immediate mode) or stored as numbered lines (program mode).